dl8sd11/Email_Searcher/report.md

     - binary search $h1$ on
     - $str$ is remapped to $i$

-Finally, the problem can be solve using following algorithm:
+Finally, the problem can be solved using following algorithm:

 - Create $N$ sets to represent every user
 - For every mail: